Icelandjack/deriving-via/ghc-proposal/0000-deriving-via.rst

     deriving via X (Y Z)
     deriving via (X Y) Z

-Then the distinction is harder to see from a glance.
+Then the distinction is harder to see from a glance, and we would have two type expressions directly adjacent to each other, which looks like a type application but is not.

 Code generation
 ---------------